-Payment of fees are required on the first day of each month, however bi-weekly arrangements can be made with the Director but must be kept up to date and not carry over to the next month.
-Parents are required to pay daily fees if the child is sick or on vacation, we do not offer sick or vacation credit.
+Payment of fees are required on the seventh day of each month by e-transfer to payments@sscc.care, however bi-weekly arrangements can be made with the Director but must be kept up to date and not carry over to the next month.
+Parents are required to pay daily fees if the child is sick or on vacation, we do not offer sick or vacation credits.
+Hours of care